Maliyek/Roadmap_Mastering_Data-Science-ML/05_Machine Learning/README.md

 ### What we will do and gain?

-- Build an in-depth understanding of all the data concepts.
+- Build an in-depth understanding of the data concepts.
 - Create your strong social media profile on LinkedIn and GitHub.
 - Build 15+ projects including 5+ Major Projects.
 - Showcase your skills with a portfolio of real projects.